 You can see the Cliffs of Dover across the Channel, there are plenty of people swimming and some fishing at the pier and you can catch some beautiful sunsets.
 It’s clean and lovely and that’s about it.

-Perhaps it is more interesting if you are into History, as there is a promenade leading to Fort Risban with informational plaques telling of the Siege of Calais and other significant moments in city’s history, coupled with some war monuments.
+Perhaps it is more interesting if you are into history.
+There is a promenade leading to Fort Risban with informational plaques telling of the Siege of Calais and other significant moments in city’s history, coupled with some war monuments.

 Last but not least - you can really spend a day on the cheap there.
 This 'regular portion' of frites that made my heart skip a beat was 2 euros from a food van next to Parc Saint-Pierre.